-Congratulations on signing up to the Spirited Women Adventure Race.
-The beauty of an adventure race is that it’s not just the race that is fun and rewarding, it is also the build up and the learning which is a big part of your race journey.
+The beauty of an adventure race is that it’s not just the race which is fun and rewarding, it is also the build up, the learning and the social get togethers with your team that is a big part of your race journey.

 This is where you learn each others strengths and weaknesses and how you are going to work best together.
 A good team is one that supports each other, builds each other up and knows where their teammates might struggle and is able to help them through.
 It’s also more fun than training alone!

-9. Attend a nav clinic or skills course
+6. Attend a nav clinic or AR skills course

-There are some really great training courses specifically geared to up-skilling for adventure racing.
-Navigation North runs a series of navigation clinics to help you with your map reading and compass skills and Rach (from Nav North) and I have teamed up with Nic Leary (former XC Mtb Champ) to offer an intensive weekend course where we share what we have learnt over our accumulated 25+ years of adventure racing in one condensed weekend and put it all into practice.
+There are some great training courses specifically geared to up-skilling for adventure racing.
+Navigation North runs a series of navigation clinics to help you with your map reading and compass skills and Rach (from Navigation North) and I have teamed up with Nic Leary (former XC Mtb Champ) to offer an intensive weekend course where we share what we have learnt over 30+ accumulated years of adventure racing in one condensed weekend which includes navigation, mountain bike skills, race planning, race gear, training, race nutrition etc and put it all into practice.
 A great way to fast track your learning.

-To find out more on the upcoming courses go to:
+To find out more on the upcoming skills weekends go to:

-Kym is a mum of 3 boys, 5, 8 and 10 yrs, trains and races in multisport and adventure racing events and is super passionate about nutrition and wellness.
+Kym is a mum of 3 energetic boys, trains and races in multisport and adventure racing (currently as part of Tiger Adventure NZ) and is passionate about nutrition and wellness.
 She is the co-creator and retreat leader at NZ Adventure Retreats and is part of the team that has won the Spirited Women Adventure Race long course for the past 4 years.

-Kym along with Rach Smith from Navigation North and Nic Leary will be running a specific Womens Adventure Race Skills Weekend in Kapiti September 7th and 8th, Tauranga November 2nd and 3rd and Hawkes Bay Feb 22nd and 23rd to help with up-skilling in different aspects of the race and helping you become a more confident and competent adventure racer.
-Contact email@example.com
+Kym along with Rach Smith (NZ elite orienteer) from Navigation North and Nic Leary (NZ elite mountain biker and physio) will be running a specific Women’s Adventure Race Skills weekend in Kapiti November 28th/29th and Auckland Feb 12th/13th to help with up-skilling in different aspects of the race and helping you become a more confident and competent adventure racer.